www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/articles/2021-07-20-Pulling-The-Rip-Line.md

 In the previous version, a general optimization algorithm was designed and implemented 3 times for 3 different problems.
 I called this constraint group based repair.
-The purpose of the successor version was to make the solving routine implementations suitable for a wider range of problems.
+The purpose of the successor version was to make the repairer as agnostic as possible to given problems.
 As mentioned in the prior article, this is done via a kind of complete rewrite, but this takes an unjustifiable amount of time.